 But are we truly creating plans for the individuals in front of us?
 Or are we unwittingly relying on conventional thinking and assumptions which are actually more likely to be rooted in men’s experiences rather than women’s?

-Join us online at 1.00 pm on Wednesday 25 June to explore how paraplanners can better understand and address the unique financial planning needs of women.
+In the recording of this online Assembly, host Sam Tonks invited Sam Secomb of Women’s Wealth and Susan Hope of Scottish Widows to explore how paraplanners can better understand and address the unique financial planning needs of women.

-Together, they’ll explore women’s distinctive financial journeys and the stark disparities that exist – including the startling 30 per cent gender pension gap – and ask how paraplanners can help create better financial outcomes for female clients.
+Together, they discussed women’s distinctive financial journeys and the stark disparities that exist – including the startling 30 per cent gender pension gap – and asked how paraplanners can help create better financial outcomes for female clients.
+During the session Sam, Susan and Sam discuss

-You’ll leave this Assembly with actionable insights that we’re certain will help you improve your paraplanning approach, challenge conventional thinking and assumptions, and – most importantly – help deliver more tailored financial plans for your female clients.
+You’ll gain actionable insights that we’re certain will help you improve your paraplanning approach, challenge conventional thinking and assumptions, and help deliver more tailored financial plans for your female clients.

 Promotional image for "An informal Assembly for outsourced paraplanners".
 An online gathering in Zoom from 1-2 pm on Thursday 19 June 2025.